Energy $mart Communities and Green Yorktown had an exclusive screening of BAG IT!

 TRACK THE MOVEMENT

-The ChicoBag™ company is committed to being the top resource for up to date information on the reusable bag movement and bag legislation.
-Here they have shared their interactive map with us.
+In conclusion, here they have shared their interactive map with us.
 See what steps are being taken to eliminate single-use bag use around the world.
 In addition to the interactive map, the Bag Monster® Blog provides weekly updates on current bag fees, bans and reduction efforts around the world.